 Temptation can be defined as “a desire to engage in short-term urges for enjoyment that threatens long-term goals” .

-The Bible records that Jesus was led in the wilderness to be tempted by Satan in three different scenarios (Luke 4:1-14).
-After the Lord resisted and triumphed over Satan, the Bible says that He returned in the POWER of the Spirit (Luke 4:14).
-This means that Jesus was led to be tempted so see if He had weakness in his body, soul and Spirit.
-Once weakness was not found in him, He was certified and sealed as having POWER in the Spirit (Luke 4:14).
+According to the Bible, Jesus was deliberately taken into the wilderness to be tempted by Satan in three distinct instances (Luke 4:1-14).
+Following His successful resistance and victory over Satan, the Bible states that He returned imbued with the STRENGTH of the Spirit (Luke 4:14).
+This indicates that Jesus was tested in order to assess any vulnerability in his body, soul, and spirit.
+Upon finding no weakness in Him, He was duly recognized and confirmed as possessing POWER in the Spirit (Luke 4:14).

-In Luke 4:1-14, Jesus was quarantined for 40 days, tempted by satan.
+In Luke 4:1-14, Jesus was in the wilderness for 40 days, tempted by Satan.
 He overcame and exited the wilderness in the power of the Spirit.
-Moses quarantined himself on two separate occasions both on a 40 day fast and returned with the 10 commandments which has impacted the whole world (Exodus 24:38, Deuteronomy 9:1-11).
-During this season of quarantine, if you yield to the leading of the Holy Spirit who can empower you to overcome temptations and use your time wisely, when this season of quarantine is over, you will return in the power of the Spirit.
+Moses also isolated himself on two separate occasions during a 40-day fast and returned with the Ten Commandments, which have impacted the whole world (Exodus 24:38, Deuteronomy 9:1-11).
+During this season of isolation, if you yield to the leading of the Holy Spirit, who can empower you to overcome temptations and use your time wisely, when this season is over, you will return in the power of the Spirit.

-One of the directions given to us by the Lord to overcome our temptations is found in Matthew 26:41, “Keep watch and pray, so that you will not give in to temptation, the spirit is willing but the flesh is weak”.
-Prayerlessness weakens the body and soul (mind, will and emotions) and can cause it to yield to Satan’s schemes.
-A prayerful Christian (one who prays the scriptures effectually and fervently) and walks in obedience to the principles of the Word of God is one that Satan dreads.
+Prayerlessness weakens the body and soul (mind, will, and emotions) and can cause one to yield to Satan’s schemes.
+A prayerful Christian (one who prays the Scriptures effectually and fervently) and who walks in obedience to the principles of the Word of God is someone that Satan dreads.
 Why?
 Because that believer reminds Satan of the Lord Jesus Christ.
 That believer will always triumph and prevail against his schemes.

-All of your temptation must be dealt with through the Holy Scriptures.
-Satan is not afraid of your words, He is afraid of God’s Word spoken out of the mouth of His obedient servants.
-Satan is not afraid of you, he is afraid of the Spirit of Christ who resides inside you (the Holy Spirit).
-Hence, the Bible says greater is He who is in you than he who is in the world (1 John 4:4).
+All of your temptations must be restricted through the Holy Scriptures.
+Satan is not afraid of your words; he is afraid of God’s Word spoken out of the mouths of His obedient servants.
+Satan is not afraid of you; he is afraid of the Spirit of Christ who resides inside you (the Holy Spirit).
+Hence, the Bible says that greater is He who is in you than he who is in the world (1 John 4:4).

-Meditate in the Bible and be a doer of the Word.
-Walk faithfully in the Word, let the Word become part of your thought pattern.
-Let the nature of the Holy Spirit permeate your nature.
-Let the principles of the Word of God be your guide, your shield and your protection and then you will experience a great and triumphant victory over the schemes and temptations of Satan.
+Meditating in the Bible and be a doer of the Word.
+Walk faithfully in the Word; let the Word become part of your thought pattern.
+Let the nature of the Holy Spirit permeate your being.
+Let the principles of the Word of God be your guide, your shield, and your protection, and then you will experience a great and triumphant victory over the schemes and temptations of Satan.

 Author Andrew A Osei